janaa-wael/SW-Design-Patterns/Creational-Patterns/Abstract-Factory/README.md

 ## * Definition

 Abstract Factory Pattern is a creational design pattern used in object-oriented programming.
 It provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 This pattern is a way to encapsulate the creation of objects and ensure that they are compatible and properly configured.
-In this article, we'll look at the Abstract Factory Pattern in detail with an example

 ## * Intent